infinitepower18/WSA-Sideloader/docs/index.md

 ![image](https://user-images.githubusercontent.com/44692189/154768380-f0b01ed7-e622-4fdd-8eb7-bf1c758f8103.png)

 3. [Download the latest release of WSA Sideloader](https://github.com/infinitepower18/WSA-Sideloader/releases/latest).
 If you get a warning that the file might be unsafe, select keep anyway.
 The program is completely safe and the source code is available if you want to take a look at what it does.
-Alternatively, you can also download it from Microsoft Store, just search WSA Sideloader in the Microsoft Store app.
+Alternatively, you can also download it from the [Microsoft Store](https://apps.microsoft.com/store/detail/wsa-sideloader/XP8K140DLVSC0L).

 4. Choose the APK file you want to install and click the Install button.
 In most cases, you do not need to change the ADB address.